 Like most Western economies, the UK is now a service led economy.
-Millions of small firms provide thousands of different types of small business services.
+Millions of small firms provide thousands of different types of small B2B services.
 This 'services sector' generally, contributes the majority of GDP.
 These firms deliver services locally that they cannot easily export.
-So their success or demise is directly linked to business confidence, and local spending and investment patterns.
-Most small firms provide invaluable 'business to business' support for larger business customers.
+So their success or demise is directly linked to confidence, and local spending and investment patterns.
+Most small firms provide invaluable 'business to business' support for larger commercial customers.
 Others deliver services directly to consumers.
 Most small firms trade as either a Sole Trader, Limited Liability Company or Partnership.

-At a time of economic uncertainty, an emerging trend is the increase in over 50's starting up their own business.
+At a time of economic uncertainty, an emerging trend is the increase in over 50's starting up their own firm.
 Many do so to supplement their retirement income out of necessity as inflation erodes savings and pensions.
 Many older people start a business up out of choice.
 The desire to feel active and worthwhile.
 Generally speaking, most entrepreneurs start their own small business in order to take control of their own destiny, and capitalise on proven skills and experience.
 Yet talent is not always enough.
 As an entrepreneur you will need a realistic business plan, complete personal commitment, and the ability to work hard, and adapt when times become tough.
 If you plan to deliver a service you will be selling yourself - not just a package of business services.
 Your integrity, work rate, customer service and listening skills - will all be called into question.
 You will also have to spend time and money learning and dealing with the laws and regulations that impact day to day activities.
 Unfortunately, a certain proportion of business start-ups fail within the first few years of trading.
 Too many business owners concentrate on selling, without bothering to forecast cash flow problems (such as unforeseen expenses or bad debt).

 Traditionally most small and medium sized businesses are generally under funded, and do not have the professional financial expertise and experience of finance managers of large corporate organisations.
 As personal, business and Government debt mountains exploded over the years, eventually the world woke up to the scale of bad debt.
 The subsequent Global liquidity crisis (or 'credit crunch' as it has become known), now means small firms struggle to access vital business loans and overdraft facilities.
 This is prohibiting business investment in ongoing activities.
 Accessing credit is the now the number one challenge for owners of small firms.